Rugby is great. The players don’t wear helmets or padding they just beat the living daylights out of each other and then go for a beer. I love that.

 Meaning

-“Rugby is great.
+In the quote “Rugby is great.
 The players don’t wear helmets or padding they just beat the living daylights out of each other and then go for a beer.
-I love that.” presents a viewpoint centered on love.
-It implies that real love requires care and patience and encourages us to remember that love grows when shared.
+I love that.,” the emphasis is on love.
+It highlights the thought that real love requires care and patience while implying that love grows when shared.

 Theme